NSO-developer/nso-gitbook/operation-and-usage/operations/basic-operations.md

   Device c2 must have a class-map a
 ```

 The `{name}` variable refers to the node set from the iterator.
-This node-set will be the list of devices in NSO and the devices have an attribute called `name`.
+This node-set will be the list of devices in NSO and the devices have an attribute called 'name'.

 To understand the syntax for the expressions a pipe target in the CLI can be used: